Chavaillaz/light-jpa-repository/README.md

 - **`save`**: Persists an entity.
 - **`delete`**: Removes an entity.

-As a lightweight solution, it doesn't generate other queries like more heavyweight frameworks such as Spring Data do.
+As a lightweight solution, it doesn't generate other queries like more heavyweight frameworks such as Spring Data.

 To use the library, ensure that your entities implement the `Identifiable` interface to enable retrieval of their primary key.
 Next, define an interface that extends the `Repository` interface and add any custom methods needed for